The Financial Reporting Council Of Nigeria (Frcn) Investigative Panel Sitting As A Negation Of The Principle Of Justice

 - Published on Tuesday, 01 April 2014 10:27

-- By Nelson Ekujumi
+- Written by Nelson Ekujumi

 Recently on February 21, 2014 to be precise, the Nigerian public space was jolted with the sack from office of the former governor of the Central Bank of Nigeria (CBN) Mallam Sanusi Lamido Sanusi by President Goodluck Jonathan following the recommendations by the Financial Reporting Council of Nigeria (FRCN), which accused the CBN, under his leadership, of